A System-Level Analysis of Conference Peer Review: Institutional Memory

 When the conference's acceptance policy $\ACCMAP$ is fixed, from the author's perspective, it induces an acceptance probability $\AccP{\ACCMAP}{q}$ for each paper quality $q$.
 By Proposition~\ref{prop:monotone-prob}, this probability is weakly increasing in $q$ if the acceptance policy is monotone, and strictly increasing under a non-trivial threshold policy.
-We will show that as a result, if the acceptance policy is monotone, the author has a best response\footnote{There may be other best responses which do not fit this pattern.} which can be characterized by a submission threshold $\theta$.
-To state this result, we first define suitable nomenclature and notation.
+We will show that as a result, if the acceptance policy is monotone, the author's equilibrium strategy can be characterized by a submission threshold $\theta$.
+Note, however, that there may be other best responses that do not fit this pattern.